New York State Policy Priorities

 - Strengthen linkages between Office for Children and Family Services (OCFS) and DOH/CACFP databases to conduct “in-reach” with OCFS providers who are not participating in CACFP.

 - Create linkages with NYSED and DOH/CACFP databases to conduct “in-reach” with summer meals sponsors and districts that provide afterschool snacks through NSLP.

-- Streamline and simplify the administration of CACFP by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.
+- Streamline CACFP application and administration by implementing allowable USDA paperwork reduction recommendations when applicable to NYS.

 - Require eligible schools hosting space for afterschool enrichment programs or providing extended learning days to provide access to CACFP’s At-Risk Afterschool Snack/Supper Program and/or NSLP snacks.

-- Promote the use of model practices from other states that increase participation and retention, such as:
+- Implement and/or promote use of model practices from other states that increase participation and retention, such as:

-- Offer alternative meal service models such as the umbrella model, meals in the classroom, and campus model.
+- Offering alternative meal service models such as the umbrella model, meals in the classroom, and campus model.

-- Maximize current sponsor capacity (for both affiliated and unaffiliated sites).
+- Maximizing current sponsor capacity (for both affiliated and unaffiliated sites).

-- Provide recorded online training opportunities for potential and new sponsors.
+- Providing recorded online training opportunities for potential and new sponsors.

-- Provide guidance specific to school food authorities to show flexibility in the sponsor application process for these entities.
+- Providing guidance specific to school food authorities to show flexibility in sponsor application process for these entities.